rionmonster/squirrelly/README.md

 This project contains a minimal Flink streaming job that performs a series:
 - Generates random integers (1-100) continuously
-- Processes them through a map function (multiplies by 2 and adds 10)
+- Processes them through intentionally inefficient map functions
 - Writes the results to a DiscardingSink

-The job is packaged and deployed to Kubernetes with a single command, making local development and testing straightforward.
+To avoid an avalanche of scripts strewn about, the sample job is packaged and deployed to Kubernetes using the **Flink Kubernetes Operator** with a single command, making local development and testing straightforward.
+The operator automatically manages the Flink cluster lifecycle, job submission, and resource management.

 ## Prerequisites